 WELCOME TO ISHIGAKI, JAPAN

-Ishigaki is a tropical treasure island and the gateway to the other islands of the Yaeyama archipelago.
+Ishigaki is a tropical Japanese island and the gateway to the other islands of the Yaeyama archipelago.

 Around 50.000 inhabitants live in Ishigaki, the majority of them live and work in Ishigaki city.
 Most of the accommodations and facilities in the Yaeyama archipelago are in Ishigaki city, which makes the island a convenient and lively place to stay.

-Ishigaki’s countryside has less facilities, but instead breathtaking and often ‘hidden’ beaches, the famous Ishigaki gyu (cattle), colourful coral, sugarcane fields, pineapples, jungle, mangroves….and a national monument; the Yaeyama Palmtree Forest.
+Ishigaki’s countryside has less facilities, but instead breathtaking and often ‘hidden’ beaches, the famous Ishigaki gyu (cattle), colourful coral, sugarcane fields, pineapples, jungle, mangroves….and a national monument; the Yaeyama Palmtree Grove.

 HOW TO GO AROUND ISHIGAKI